stepanenko/javascript-info/Matrix/06_async_code.md

 # Asynchronous code

-Asynchronous programming in JavaScript is a crucial concept that allows the execution of code without blocking the main execution thread.
-This capability is particularly important for handling operations that can take time, such as network requests, file operations, or any long-running tasks.
+Asynchronous code is executed without blocking the main execution thread.
+It is important for handling operations that can take time, such as network requests, file operations, or any long-running tasks.

 ## Single-threaded

-JS executes code in a single thread using the **Event Loop** to handle asynchronous operations.
+In JS, asynchronous operations are handled by the **Event Loop**.

 ## Callbacks